Keep up to date with all things Odyssey Geophysics

 This highly equipped space, features 3d printers, metal working equipment and surface mount printed circuit board assembly tools such as a pick'n'place machine and a re-flow oven.
 With all of this equipment and space to grow, designing, manufacturing and prototyping our geophysical instruments will greatly be improved and fast-tracked.

-Successful Completion: Deployment, Service and Retrieval of Broadband Passive Seismic Sites in NT
+Successful Completion: Deployment, Service and Retrieval of Broadband Ambient Seismic Sites in NT

 November, 2020